• Skip to primary navigation

 The Black Tea's strong characteristics make it an ideal component for blends like chai or masala, whereas Earl Grey's distinctive taste makes it perfect for sipping alone or with baked goods.

-It is important to note that while the foundation of these two teas appears similar, their unique flavors stem from their varied production processes which offer various benefits making them equally enjoyable choices depending on personal preference.
+Note that while the foundation of these two teas appears similar, their unique flavors stem from their varied production processes which offer various benefits making them equally enjoyable choices depending on personal preference.

 2 - Flavor and Aroma